Liz Cheney: Caucus memberships

-Possible presidential run

-In May 2021, Cheney said that she intends to be "the leader, one of the leaders, in a fight to help to restore our party".
-In an interview on ABC News's This Week, she refused to rule out a presidential bid; this prompted media speculation about her interest in a presidential run in 2024.

-In June 2021, Cheney joined the board of the Gerald R. Ford Foundation.

-Just after her primary election defeat on August 16, 2022, Cheney filed paperwork with the Federal Election Commission creating a leadership political action committee (PAC) named "The Great Task".
-The PAC's name comes from The Gettysburg Address: Lincoln spoke of the "great task remaining before us".
-Pressed by reporters after her primary loss, Cheney said she was "thinking about" a presidential run.
-On September 24, at the Texas Tribune Festival, she said she would "make sure" Trump does not win the Republican presidential nomination, adding: "if he is the nominee, I won’t be a Republican."

 Political positions

 Cheney has described herself as a conservative Republican.
 Lawrence R. Jacobs has said, "Cheney is an arch-conservative.
 She's a hard-edged, small government, lower taxes figure and a leading voice on national defense."
-Jake Bernstein argued that "Liz Cheney is a true conservative in every sense of the word and she’s only a moderate in relation to the radicalism that has seized the Republican party."
+Jake Bernstein argued that "Liz Cheney is a true conservative in every sense of the word and she's only a moderate in relation to the radicalism that has seized the Republican party."
 Politico called her the "face of the anti-Trump GOP and a relic of the Republican Party before the dominance of Trump."

 Cheney has several times been described as "Republican royalty".
 The National Interest called her the "heiress to a neoconservative throne".
 Salon called her "arch-conservative".
-The Brookings Institution argued that Cheney has a long-term strategy to become the leader of the Republican Party in the post-Trump era, and that "she’s a real conservative—Democrats who like her opposition to Trump will never like her politics."
+The Brookings Institution argued that Cheney has a long-term strategy to become the leader of the Republican Party in the post-Trump era, and that "she's a real conservative—Democrats who like her opposition to Trump will never like her politics."

-2022 midterm support
+Conservative Republican John Bolton has described Cheney as "a person of integrity and character" who is involved in politics for philosophical reasons rather than self-interest, and who shares the determination of her father.